 Sue Bird is one of the greatest women’s basketball players of all time.
 There is no sense in trying to debate that because it will fall on deaf ears.
 What the superstar point guard has accomplished throughout her career is extraordinary, and her big bank account proves it.

 Off the court, many also know Bird for dating United States soccer player and World Cup star Megan Rapinoe, and her stardom continues to grow today.

 Sue Bird's Basketball Career

 Suzanne Brigit Bird, whose birthplace is Syosset, New York, is the daughter of Herschel Bird and Nancy Bird.
-The American hooper started her career playing at AAU tournaments and at Syosset High School before transferring to Christ the King Regional High School, where she became an instant star.
+The American hooper started her career playing at AAU basketball tournaments and at Syosset High School before transferring to Christ the King Regional High School, where she became an instant star.

 Bird helped Christ the King go undefeated and win a state championship as she took home several awards, including New York Daily News Player of the Year and New York State Player of the Year.
 She also played in the WBCA High School All-America Game.

 Her run of excellence was just getting started, too.
 Bird committed to the University of Connecticut, where she helped the UConn Huskies win two NCAA championships and won the Naismith Award as the College Player of the Year.

 There’s a theme there, right?
 Well, it didn’t stop.
 Bird was the first-overall pick in the 2002 WNBA Draft and has lit up the Women’s National Basketball Association ever since her rookie season.